CryptoTeller/docs/masternodes/setup-testnet.rst

   venv/bin/python bin/sentinel.py

 You will see a message reading **dashd not synced with network!
-Awaiting full sync before running Sentinel.** Add dashd and sentinel to crontab to make sure it runs every minute to check on your masternode::
+Awaiting full sync before running Sentinel.** Otherwise, check sentinel.conf for correct network and run again.
+Next add dashd and sentinel to crontab to make sure it runs every minute to check on your masternode::

   crontab -e